pnp/powershell/documentation/Remove-PnPListItemAttachment.md

 title: Remove-PnPListItemAttachment
 ---

-# Add-PnPListItemAttachment
+# Remove-PnPListItemAttachment

 ## SYNOPSIS
-Removes attachment from the specified list item in the SharePoint list
+Removes attachment from the specified list item in the SharePoint list.

 ## SYNTAX